What is market segmentation?

 Differentiated strategy

 This is where the business focuses on two or more market segments.
 Under this strategy, the firm develops a distinct marketing mix for each segment.
-The advantage of a differentiated marketing strategy is an increase in total sales, as it targets a larger proportion of the addressable market versus a concentrated strategy.
-However, its drawback is the higher costs of developing multiple marketing and product development programs.
+The advantage of a differentiated marketing strategy is an increase in total sales, as it targets a larger proportion of the addressable market than a concentrated strategy.
+Its drawback is the higher cost of developing multiple marketing and programs.

 Hyper-segmentation

-This is a strategy that allows for customization for each particular individual.
-It focuses on creating unique and targeted experiences tailored for each customer.
-Hyper-segmentation strategy utilizes data analytics, artificial intelligence, and automation to personalize products and services.
-For instance, Amazon may provide suggestions based on previous purchases unique to an individual customer based on specific individual customer data.
+This strategy allows for customization for each particular individual.
+It focuses on creating unique, targeted experiences tailored to each customer.
+Hyper-segmentation relies on data analytics, artificial intelligence, and automation to personalize products and services.
+For instance, Amazon provides suggestions based on an individual customer’s previous purchases and specific customer data.

 Examples of market segmentation